MauroDataMapper/docs/docs/rest-api/pagination.md

         ]
     }
     ```
 where `n` is the total number of folders available.

-## Parameter format

-To manually specify the `offset` and `max` values, these should be passed as form paramters - for example the request:

-!!! abstract "API Endpoint"
-    ```http
-    POST /api/folders?offset=10&max=5
-    ```

-would return folders 10-14 inclusive in the overall list.

-To specify that all results should be returned, the boolean parameter `all` can be passed - for example the request:

-!!! abstract "API Endpoint"
-    ```http
-    POST /api/folders?all=true
-    ```

-will return the complete list of visible folders.

-The `all` parameter is an alternative, and should not be specified at the same time as `offset` and `max`.
+The number of `items` returned will be at most `max` items.

 ## Default settings